nateslagter/EstateVault/Documentation/User.md

 ### Professional Dashboard
 - If you need to create a professional page through EstateVault, repeat the first few steps, but when prompted to sign up, locate the professional sign up button at the bottom of the sign up prompt, and fill in the neccessary information.
 Once you reach your dashboard you will see it is empty.
 ![professional-dashboard](https://user-images.githubusercontent.com/89540335/217145234-9adb281a-711e-45a2-920f-f9b98cfb9efa.png)
 - In order to see your Client's Documents, you can see on the right hand side your invites, if your client has not already sent you an invite, you can send one to them using their email registered on EstateVault.
-Press send invite to invite your client to your connections.
+Press `Send Invite` to invite your client to your connections.
 ![invite](https://user-images.githubusercontent.com/89540335/217145575-68ccaa23-ccbc-43eb-9d81-b4883c2b3250.png)
 - The invite now displays as sent and is now pending until your client accepts.
 Once your client accepts your invite, you will see them displayed as a connection, and you will gain access to the documents they wish to share with you.
 ![invite-sent](https://user-images.githubusercontent.com/89540335/217145854-78ad607f-302a-420b-a454-939acfd07a2c.png)